corbado/flutter-passkeys/packages/corbado_auth/MIGRATION.md

 Here is a list of the major breaking changes going into v3:

-### 1. Removal of AuthService
+### 1. Updated Dependencies and JavaScript Bundle

-- All authentication logic now resides within Block classes (e.g., `LoginInitBlock`, `SignupInitBlock`).
+- Update corbado_auth in your pubspec.yaml to ^3.x.x.
-- Consequently, references to `auth_service.dart` must be deleted in favor of each block’s respective logic.
+- Switch the external JavaScript bundle in web/index.html to the latest 2.4.0 version from GitHub.
+[Web]

 ---

-### 2. Elimination of Old Authentication Pages
+### 2. Replace authentication pages with blocks

-- Pages like sign_in_page.dart, sign_up_page.dart, base_page.dart, and tokendetails_page.dart have been removed.
+- Pages like sign_in_page.dart, sign_up_page.dart, base_page.dart have been removed.
 - Replace them with the new block-based screens (e.g., LoginInitScreen, SignupInitScreen).

 ---